March 1 to August 2, 2020

-In her work, Juul Kraijer explores human nature.
-To her, the human body is the signifier for all aspects of being human – it serves as a projection surface for the entire spectrum of human reality.
+In her work, Juul Kraijer deals with the nature of humankind.
+For her, the body is the expression of everything human; it serves as a projection surface on which the entire spectrum of human reality is played out.
 With the exhibition Juul Kraijer.
-Duality, the Museum Sinclair-Haus presents a comprehensive insight into the oeuvre of the Dutch artist.
+Twoness, the Museum Sinclair-Haus provides a comprehensive overview of the work of the Dutch artist.
 The solo exhibition is a contribution of the Museum Sinclair-Haus to the 2020 annual programme of the Nantesbuch Foundation, which is dedicated to the theme “Determination/Destiny”.

-Juul Kraijer was born in Assen, Netherlands, in 1970 and studied painting and illustration at the Academy of Fine Arts in Rotterdam from 1989 to 1994.
-From the beginning, she concentrated on drawing.
-In her drawings of female bodies, some of them monumental in size, these figures are taken out of their cultural, chronological and geographic context.
-Absent and as if in trance, these bodies seem hardly conscious of themselves, nor of the transformation they are usually subject to: thus, bodies dissolve into swarms of fish or merge with crooked branches, at other times bodies may be mirrored, doubled, simultaneously observing their own transformation.
-The body’s boundaries are continuously explored and even transcended.
-Thus, Juul Kraijer’s drawings by no means depict real situations.
-Rather, the body serves as a visible medium for the visualization of invisible human reality, a feeling, for example, or a mental state.
-The human duality of inside and outside, of body and spirit, of unity and separation is here dissolved.
+Juul Kraijer was born in Assen, Netherlands in 1970 and studied painting at the Academie van Beeldende Kunsten in Rotterdam from 1989 to 1994.
+At the very beginning, her artistic work revolved around the medium of drawing.
+In her sometimes monumental body drawings in charcoal on paper, the artist primarily depicts female figures torn out of any cultural, temporal or spatial context.
+Absent and as though in a trance, the figures hardly seem to be aware of themselves or of the transformation to which they usually undergo.
+Thus, at times, the body dissolves into a shoal of fish or merges with gnarled branches; at others, it is mirrored, doubled, and as a result observes itself.
+Time and again, the boundaries of the body are explored and also transcended.
+Juul Kraijer’s drawings thus by no means depict real situations.
+Rather, the body serves her as a visible medium for the visualization of non-visible human reality, such as a feeling or a mental state.
+The human duality of internal and external, of body and mind, of oneness and twoness is resolved.

-In searching for motifs, the artist returns frequently to the canon of Western art history.
-Thus, some of her works are reminiscent of Daphne transforming herself into a tree, or the serpent hair of Medusa.
-At the same time, she also borrows from Eastern art, mainly from the imagery of India, where she has spent several periods of study.
-Juul Kraijer integrates all these visual impulses within the genesis of her own images, transforming them into an idiom which ultimately defies any one interpretation.
-During recent years, Juul Kraijer has increasingly transferred the motifs of her drawings to the media of photography and video.
-Here too, she works at the boundaries of what is physically possible and physically bearable.
+To find her motifs, the artist repeatedly refers to the canon of Western art history.
+Several of her works are thus reminiscent of Daphne metamorphosing into a tree or the snake hair of Medusa.
+At the same time, she also finds inspiration in Eastern art, especially in the visual world of India, where she spent several study visits.
+Juul Kraijer incorporates all these visual impulses into the creation of her images and transforms them into a pictorial language that defies unambiguous interpretation.
+In recent years, Juul Kraijer has increasingly transferred the motifs of her drawings to the techniques of photography and video.
+Here as well, she works with the limits of the physically possible and bearable.

-The exhibition at the Museum Sinclair-Haus presents drawings, sculptures, photographs and films by Juul Kraijer.
+The solo exhibition at the Museum Sinclair-Haus presents drawings, sculptures, photographs,